API Keys

 Creating a key

-Section titled “Creating a key”- Go to Settings > Security > API Keys
+Section titled “Creating a key”- Go to Settings > API Keys

 - Click Create API Key